 Dr. Mary Cushman Circle

 The purpose of the Dr. Mary Cushman Circle is to support the Trinitarian Congregational Parish of Castine, Maine and to actively support local, national, and international missions.
+In 2022, The Dr. Mary Cushman Circle distributed more than $11,000 in funding to support organizations near and far that address the issues of global and community health and wellness to which Dr. Cushman devoted her professional life.

 Members of the Dr. Mary Cushman Circle come together to use their diverse skill, creativity, and volunteer time to help raise support for special needs of the Trinitarian Congregational Parish and for the wider mission of people in need in our region, the nation, and the world.
 We offer hospitality and friendship to church and community members in times of need; we provide educational programs of interest to the community; and we organize two annual church fairs that provide the source of funding for our mission giving.